Automaton Constrained Q-Learning: Related Work

 Our work is also focused on solving \ac{LTL} tasks that feature safety constraints.
 Safety constraints are often indirectly addressed in the methods discussed above.
-They primarily focus on making unsafe actions suboptimal by either terminating rollouts \cite{toroicarte2018RewardMachines, camacho2019ltl, toroicarteRewardMachines2022, hasanbeig2019logicallyconstrainedreinforcementlearning} or applying negative reward shaping \cite{araki2021logicaloptionsframework, quint2021formal} when an unsafe automaton transition occurs.
-Other methods seek to handle safety more robustly by explicitly requiring discrete state spaces or system dynamics knowledge to ensure safe transitions \cite{hasanbeig2020cautious, alshiekh2018shielding}.
-In contrast, techniques from the Safe \ac{RL} literature can robustly enforce stationary safety constraints in complex environments without such assumptions \cite{altman1999constrained, yu2022reachabilityconstrainedreinforcementlearning, kalweit2020deepconstrainedqlearning, stooke2020responsivesafetyreinforcementlearning, ha2021saclagrangian, achiam2017cpo, liu2020ipo}.
+They primarily focus on making unsafe actions suboptimal by either terminating rollouts \cite{toroicarte2018RewardMachines, camacho2019ltl, toroicarteRewardMachines2022, hasanbeig2019logicallyconstrainedreinforcementlearning} or applying negative reward shaping \cite{araki2021logicaloptionsframework, quint2021formal, vaezipoor2021ltl2action} when an unsafe automaton transition occurs.
+Other approaches based on formal methods, such as shielding \cite{alshiekh2018shielding, konighofer2023online} and runtime model-checking \cite{desai2017combining}, can more robustly enforce safety requirements but typically rely on additional assumptions such as access to a discrete abstraction of the environment or known system dynamics.
+In contrast, techniques from the Safe \ac{RL} literature can still robustly enforce stationary safety constraints in complex environments without such assumptions \cite{altman1999constrained, yu2022reachabilityconstrainedreinforcementlearning, kalweit2020deepconstrainedqlearning, stooke2020responsivesafetyreinforcementlearning, ha2021saclagrangian, achiam2017cpo, liu2020ipo}.
 Our approach builds on these Safe \ac{RL} methods to address non-stationary safety constraints induced by \ac{LTL} specifications.